sandrokeil/yubikey-full-disk-encryption-secure-boot-uefi/book/arch/01-getting-started.md

 # Getting Started

+> You can use the file `scripts/arch/01-init.sh`

 For common stuff, the Arch Wiki is a good starting point.
 You need a bootable Arch Linux medium.
 Please take a look at the Arch installation guide [en](https://wiki.archlinux.org/index.php/installation_guide#Pre-installation "Download and boot the installation medium") / [de](https://wiki.archlinux.de/title/Anleitung_für_Einsteiger#Das_neueste_ISO-Abbild_beziehen "Das neueste ISO-Abbild beziehen").

 Ok, you've create a bootable Arch Linux medium, now it's time to boot into the Arch Linux UEFI system.